Imran4424/Machine-Learning-Models/README.md

 1. **Bootstrap Sampling:** Create multiple subsets of training data by randomly selecting samples with replacement.
 2. **Random Forest Construction:** Use the created subsets of training data from step 1 for creating decision trees.
 Each subset is used to train an independent Decision Tree.
 Each tree uses a random subset of features to split nodes.
-3. **Prediction Aggregation:** Random Forest Regression model takes the average of all individual tree predictions.
-(In terms of )
+3. **Prediction Aggregation:** Random Forest Regression model takes the average of all individual tree predictions (In terms of Ensemble Learning, this technique is called bagging).

 ### Neural Network